RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: Upon successful completion of task ACM should have deployed a OpenShift cluster on the provider type chosen.
 Running a few oc commands on the newly deployed cluster can validate it is up and operational: oc get nodes, oc get co

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_exHZ9NxvRUiDb0x) about what the experience was like.

 ## **Task Four: Launch OCP Console from ACM**